danricho/ESP8266_12VLED_Driver/README.md

   long now = millis();    // current timestamp

   // reconnect to Wifi and MQTT if they have dropped out here.

+  // this reads the potentiometer value and maps it from the ADC ranges (4-590)
-  potSetting = map(analogRead(analogInPin), 4, 590, 0, 100);
+  // to potSetting which is a percent (0-100).
+Range 4-590 was derived by test. potSetting = map(analogRead(analogInPin), 4, 590, 0, 100);
   potSetting = (potSetting+10)/20*20; // round to nearest 20%